wPlachno/frontmatter-edits/README.md

 ## Interface

 Frontmatter-edits, or frontmat, was initially designed to use an interactive terminal-based menu system.
 After initially calling the script, the script would welcome the user, then ask them to select the directory that this call of the script would be interested in.
 Once the directory is known, the user would enter the main menu.

-### Main Menu

-The main menu allows the user to select a primary mode - Add, Set, Change, Remove,  or Total, - or to change or clear the target directory.
-The main menu will continually redisplay until the user chooses to quit.
+This interface style has been deprecated (though can still be accessed in the 'menu_style' git branch).

+The modern version (starting with version 0.0.2.001) has a pure command-line interface based on the WoodchipperCore system.

 ### The Modes